 The Choir was founded by Constantinos Angelidis and his associates in late 2005, with a view to the study and promotion of Byzantine music as it has come down to us, and the re-baptising of the cantors’ choirs with the style and feeling of the ‘music of the angels’.
-The living of the experience of the Church, the spirit of devout attendance at its services, a love for our own music, and a scholarly approach to a host of compositions by renowned composers of the Byzantine and post-Byzantine period from the tradition of chant of the Great Church and the Holy Mountain are a source of inspiration and discipleship.
+The living of the experience of the Church, the spirit of devout attendance at its services, a love for our own music, and a scholarly approach to a host of compositions by renowned composers of the Byzantine and post-Byzantine period from the tradition of chant of the Great Church and Mount Athos are a source of inspiration and discipleship.

 • St John Chrysostom, 1,600 years since his repose